 CARC team attending premier supercomputing event

-A team from The University of New Mexico’s Center for Advanced Research Computing will travel to Dallas November 12-16 to participate in SC18: The International Conference for High Performance Computing, Networking, Storage, and Analysis.
-The CARC contingent and thousands of other people from all over the world will meet at the event to network with peers, colleagues, and industry leaders.
-CARC will host a booth at the event that highlights UNM’s research and researchers.
+A team from The University of New Mexico’s Center for Advanced Research Computing traveled to Dallas November 12-16 to participate in SC18: The International Conference for High Performance Computing, Networking, Storage, and Analysis.
+The CARC contingent and thousands of other people from all over the world met at the event to network with peers, colleagues, and industry leaders.
+CARC hosted a booth at the event that highlighted UNM’s research and researchers.

-The CARC team includes Bridges, CARC unit administrator Tracy Wenzl, applications scientists Matthew Fricke and Ryan Johnson, network and storage specialist Hussein Al-Azzawi, systems analyst Jose Sanchez, and research assistants Keira Haskins and William “Pepper” Marts.
+The CARC team included Bridges, CARC unit administrator Tracy Wenzl, research assistant professor Matthew Fricke, network and storage specialist Hussein Al-Azzawi, systems analyst Jose Sanchez, and research assistants Keira Haskins and William “Pepper” Marts.

-The CARC booth will feature digital posters that highlight research done using CARC resources.
-Projects range from an examination of the genetics of viruses to Martian robot swarms to a consortium effort that will revolutionize New Mexico’s electrical grid to incorporate solar and wind power.
+The CARC booth featured digital posters that highlighted research done using CARC resources.
+Projects ranged from an examination of the genetics of viruses to Martian robot swarms to a consortium effort that will revolutionize New Mexico’s electrical grid to incorporate solar and wind power.
 Find out more about the research projects here.

-Al-Azzawi is headed early to SC18.
-He’s a member of the SCinet team, a group that will assemble the event’s powerful high-capacity network infrastructure.
+Al-Azzawi headed early to SC18.
+He’s a member of the SCinet team, a group that assembled the event’s powerful high-capacity network infrastructure.

-“The job is to build the fastest network on earth in a week.
+“The job was to build the fastest network on earth in a week.
 Network speed is about 4Tbps,” Al-Azzawi explained.

 “Most event networks are for a few hundred people with cellphones,” Bridges said.
-“This one will be for 12,000 people with laptops and major vendors with supercomputers.
-It will be required to support companies like Cray and Intel and all the supercomputing centers.
-They have to put it up, support it through the week, take it down, and do it again next year.
+“This one was for 12,000 people with laptops and major vendors with supercomputers.
+It supported companies like Cray and Intel and all the supercomputing centers.
+They had to put it up, support it through the week, take it down, and do it again next year.
 It’s very technologically challenging.”

-As the director of CARC, Bridges will meet with peers in the Coalition of Academic Supercomputing Centers to discuss strategic planning of supercomputing in the United States.
-Most of the CARC group will also attend seminars, tutorials, and panel discussions and present their own research projects.
+As the director of CARC, Bridges met with peers in the Coalition of Academic Supercomputing Centers to discuss strategic planning of supercomputing in the United States.
+Most of the CARC group also attended seminars, tutorials, and panel discussions and present their own research projects.